taylorandi/startup/README.md

 support for interaction logic- verify that all account values are real and valid, ensure all fields have a value and test password values to match
 ## Services deliverable
-for this deliverable I created back end points to prepare for next setps of pushing info to database and so on Create an HTTP service using Node.js and Express - Frontend served up using express static middleware - frontend calls third party service endpoints - backend provides service endpoints - place holders to pass login info to database as well as pass files to database frontend calls service endpoints - this was achieved using fetch commands to fetch usernames from database
+for this deliverable I created back end points to prepare for next setps of pushing info to database and so on Create an HTTP service using Node.js and Express - done!!
+Frontend served up using express static middleware - done!! frontend calls third party service endpoints -  inserted an inspirational quote into the services section. backend provides service endpoints - place holders to pass login info to database as well as pass files to database frontend calls service endpoints - this was achieved using fetch commands to fetch usernames from database